hanjingo/doc/NOTE/CSAPP/chapter12.md

 A thread that has locked but not yet unlocked a mutex is said to be `holding` the mutex.

-A semaphore that is used as a counter for a set of available resources is called a `counting sempahore`.
+A semaphore that is used as a counter for a set of available resources is called a `counting semaphore`.

 **Synchronization overhead is expensive and should be avoided if possible.
 If it cannot be avoided, the overhead should be amortized by as much useful computation as possible.**